goadesign/clue/example/weather/README.md

 * The `location` service makes requests to the `ip-api.com` web API to retrieve IP location information.
-* The `forecast` service makes requests to the `weather.gov` web API to retrieve weather forecast information.
+* The `forecaster` service makes requests to the `weather.gov` web API to retrieve weather forecast information.
 * The `front` service exposes a public HTTP API that returns weather forecast information for a given IP.
-It makes requests to the `location` service followed by the `forecast` service to collect the information.
+It makes requests to the `location` service followed by the `forecaster` service to collect the information.

 ![System Architecture](./diagram/Weather%20System%20Services.svg)